robjordan/gps-accuracy/README.md

 track point to the nearest point along the planned route.
 It also reports on the start and finish time of the track, the number of trackpoints and the mean/max interval between successive track points.

-It is assumed that the trackpoints in the `route` file are closely-spaced, such that the intended route can be considered to follow a straight line between successive route points.
-We also make an assumption that &ndash; since the distances between points in the route and track are very small &ndash; the curvature of the earth can be ignored.
-The first step is therefore to convert the lat/long coordinates the route and track to XY coordinates (units are metres).

 The core of the algorithm is to find the nearest point on the planned route to each track point.
 There are two main scenarios: